Raicuparta/nomai-vr/README.md

 If for some reason none of this is working, you might have to set everything manually:

 * To fix the build paths and automatically copy the files to OWML, edit the "Build Events" in the properties menu.
 * To fix the references, right-click "References" in the Solution Explorer > "Add Reference", and add all the missing DLLs (references with yello warning icon).
+You can find these DLLs in the game's directory (`OuterWilds\OuterWilds_Data\Managed`).

 ## Help / Discuss development / Tell me about your day